Cooperative Experience Manager

 - b.
 Ensures that the resources provided by the department are based on the needs and desires of the membership.

 - c.
-Regularly evaluates and reports to the Board regarding the effectiveness of Member Resources services and provides suggestions for improvement.
+Regularly evaluates and reports to the Board regarding the effectiveness of Cooperative Experience services and provides suggestions for improvement.

 - d.
-Directly supervises the Member Resources Coordinator.
+Directly supervises the Member Resources Coordinator and the Member Education Coordinator.

 - 4. Ensures that unit-level managers are adequately trained and supported in order to work towards effective unit-level management and cooperative self-governance: